Ursula O'Farrell

-Ursula O'Farrell, née Cussen (born 1934 in Newcastle West, County Limerick, Ireland), is an Irish author and lecturer on the topic of counselling, and has worked for over 35 years as a counsellor.
+Ursula O'Farrell (née Cussen, 24 May 1934 – 6 January 2022) was an Irish author and lecturer on the topic of counselling who worked for over 35 years as a counsellor.

 Life and career

 Born in Newcastle West, County Limerick, Ireland, in 1934, and daughter of local solicitors, Robert and Kathleen Cussen, Ursula O'Farrell was educated in Laurel Hill School in Limerick, and subsequently in University College Dublin where she achieved a B.A (1956) and a Dip in Psychology (1981).